jcapels/ec_numbers_prediction/README.md

 and (4) the final level, which identifies the enzyme's substrate (for example, 1.2.1.3: aldehyde dehydrogenase (NAD(+))).

+We have developed a robust framework for evaluating deep learning (DL) models dedicated to EC number prediction.
+These models are trained using embeddings from ESM2, ESM1b, and ProtBERT.
+Through this detailed method, our objective is to thoroughly examine the efficacy of both BLASTp and DL models.
+This will enable us to provide insightful observations on the superiority of DL models, augmented with the latest large language model (LLM) embeddings, over traditional alignment-based methods for predicting protein functions.

 ### Table of contents:

 - [Requirements](#requirements)